Firefox: History

 The project began as an experimental branch of the Mozilla project by Dave Hyatt, Joe Hewitt, and Blake Ross.
 They believed the commercial requirements of Netscape's sponsorship and developer-driven feature creep compromised the utility of the Mozilla browser.
 To combat what they saw as the Mozilla Suite's software bloat, they created a standalone browser, with which they intended to replace the Mozilla Suite.
-Version 0.1 was released on September 23, 2002.
+Version 0.1, named Phoenix, was released on September 23, 2002.
 On April 3, 2003, the Mozilla Organization announced that it planned to change its focus from the Mozilla Suite to Firefox and Thunderbird.

 The Firefox project has undergone several name changes.
 The nascent browser was originally named Phoenix, after the mythical bird that rose triumphantly from the ashes of its dead predecessor (in this case, from the "ashes" of Netscape Navigator, after it was sidelined by Microsoft Internet Explorer in the "First Browser War").
 Phoenix was renamed in 2003 due to a trademark claim from Phoenix Technologies.
 The replacement name, Firebird, provoked an intense response from the Firebird database software project.
 The Mozilla Foundation reassured them that the browser would always bear the name Mozilla Firebird to avoid confusion.
 After further pressure, Mozilla Firebird became Mozilla Firefox on February 9, 2004.
 The name Firefox was said to be derived from a nickname of the red panda, which became the mascot for the newly named project.
-For the abbreviation of Firefox, Mozilla prefers Fx or fx, although it is often abbreviated as FF.
+For the abbreviation of Firefox, Mozilla prefers Fx or fx, although it is often abbreviated as FF or Ff.

 The Firefox project went through many versions before version 1.0 and had already gained a great deal of acclaim from numerous media outlets, such as Forbes and The Wall Street Journal.
 Among Firefox's popular features were the integrated pop-up blocker, tabbed browsing, and an extension mechanism for adding functionality.
-Although these features have already been available for some time in other browsers such as the Mozilla Suite and Opera, Firefox was the first of these browsers to have achieved large-scale adoption.
+Although these features have already been available for some time in other browsers such as the Mozilla Suite and Opera, Firefox was the first of these browsers to have achieved large-scale adoption so quickly.
 Firefox attracted attention as an alternative to Internet Explorer, which had come under fire for its alleged poor program design and insecurity—detractors cite IE's lack of support for certain Web standards, use of the potentially dangerous ActiveX component, and vulnerability to spyware and malware installation.
 Microsoft responded by releasing Windows XP Service Pack 2, which added several important security features to Internet Explorer 6.